 Osteoarthritis is a condition that tends to affect older people, as it's wear-and-tear over the years that causes the cartilage to disappear.
 You're also more at risk of osteoarthritis if there's a family history of the disease, you're overweight or obese, or you've had joint injuries in the past.

-Other types of arthritis Dr. Crooks regularly treats include:
+Other types of arthritis our providers regularly treat include:

 Diagnosing arthritis might only require a physical examination and discussion of your symptoms.
-Sometimes, Dr. Crooks needs to see inside your joints to help plan your treatment.
+Sometimes, our providers need to see inside your joints to help plan your treatment.
 In this case, you might need an X-ray, CT scan, or MRI.

 The persistent, aching joint pain arthritis causes often responds to over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen.

-Severe cases might require stronger medication, but Dr. Crooks also offers a range of other treatments that can make a significant difference to your discomfort.
+Severe cases might require stronger medication, but our providers also offer a range of other treatments that can make a significant difference to your discomfort.

 Injections of cortisone into your joints can effectively reduce inflammation.
 Alternatively, viscosupplementation injections containing a natural substance called hyaluronic acid can help reduce pain and stiffness by lubricating your joints.